Film Review: You Were Never Really Here

 You Were Never Really Here has been often compared to Taxi Driver, and quotes like the above made it into the trailer for the film, so I suppose it’s fair to judge it on that basis, at least to start with.
-Based on Jonathan Ames’ 2013 novella, it deviates from the source material just as much as it needs to in order to translate the tone and character(s) from the page to the screen.
-Directed by Lynne Ramsay, director of We Need to Talk about Kevin and the brilliant Morvern Callar, the cinematic language of the film takes over the plot, to an even larger extent than in the book, and you slowly realise that you’re not watching Taken but an intense psyche exploration that takes its time to get where it needs to.
+Based on Jonathan Ames’ 2013 novella, it deviates from the source material as much as it needs to in order to translate the tone and character(s) from the page to the screen.
+Directed by Lynne Ramsay, director of We Need to Talk about Kevin and the brilliant Morvern Callar, the cinematic language of the film takes over the plot and you slowly realise that you’re not watching Taken, but an intense exploration of the psyche that takes its time to get where it needs to.

-Joaquin Phoenix play Joe, a hired gun (or rather, hammer) who specialises in retrieving missing teens.
-He had previously worked in the FBI, dealing with similar cases of human trafficking, and his past is focused on in the film, like in the book; he is tormented by visions from his time as a marine, his time in the FBI, his abusive father.
+Joaquin Phoenix plays Joe, a hired gun (or rather, hammer) who specialises in retrieving missing teens.
+He had previously worked in the FBI, dealing with similar cases of human trafficking, and the film, like the book, focuses intermittently on his past; he is tormented by visions from his time as a marine, his time in the FBI, his abusive father.
 These experiences though come only as brief flashes on the screen, and take a back seat to the effects they have on Joe.
 The way this is explored is indeed reminiscent of Taxi Driver, despite the characters not being very similar (if you discount the fact that they’re both loners, ex-marines, and bent on saving a teenage girl from prostitution).
 Where Travis Bickle is an angry young man with a lot of energy but no purpose, Joe is older and tired of the world.
-Joe wants to retreat from the world, while Travis an observer of the world, his inner tension rising from his inability to penetrate the membrane between himself and the people around him.
+Joe wants to retreat from the world, while Travis is an observer of the world, his inner tension rising from his inability to penetrate the membrane between himself and the people around him.
 The similarity is in how they are explored, on a psychological level.
 You can see some of Scorsese's influence in the shots of Joe in front of the mirror (no one is talking to him), and generally some of the long shots where he is not doing anything in particular, where we are slowly synchronised to his wavelength.